msalganik/cos597E-soc555_f2020/assignments.md

 - Hypotheses about experts vs simple algorithms vs complex algorithms
 - Hypotheses about the accuracy of different approaches to prediction (e.g., individuals vs teams)

-Here are some papers that might provide more ideas:
+Here are some papers that might provide additional ideas:

 - Nadeau, R., Dassonneville, R., Lewis-Beck, M., & Mongrain, P. (2019).
 [Are election results more unpredictable?
 A forecasting test](https://dx.doi.org/10.1017/psrm.2019.24). _Political Science Research and Methods_.

 If you find other papers that are helpful, please share them with us.

 ## Assignment 2, Replication and extension of [Muchlinksi et al. (2016)](https://doi.org/10.1093/pan/mpv024): Random forest vs logistic regression